Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 a tabby cat sitting next to a bowl of water

-There are strict restrictions, rules, and laws about how many pets you own and how you must care for them in some areas.
+There are strict restrictions, rules, and laws about how many pets you can own and how you must care for them in some areas.
 Or maybe someone you know has what you would consider far too many cats in their home.
 If you aren’t sure about the regulations in your state, you’re doing the responsible thing by checking first.
 From the legal perspective, there are no laws on how many cats you can own in Ohio.

 How Many Cats Should One Household Welcome?